U.S. Charges 7 Russian Intelligence Officers With Hacking 40 Sports And Doping Groups

 The U.S. contacted law enforcement in the Netherlands about the case in August, the Dutch defense ministry said.

-"This was not an isolated act," British Ambassador Peter Wilson to the Netherlands said at a briefing about the espionage on Thursday.
+"This was not an isolated act," British Ambassador to the Netherlands Peter Wilson said at a briefing about the espionage on Thursday.
 "The unit involved, known in the Russian military as Unit 26165, has sent officers around the world to conduct brazen close-access cyber operations."

 Citing the OPCW's mission of combating some of the world's most horrible weapons, Wilson said Russia's attack reflects "complete disregard for this vital mission."